earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 ##Other sources
 * Ames, Roger T. and Henry Rosemont, trans. _The Analects of Confucius: A Philosophical Translation_.
 New York: Ballantine, 1998.

-* Ames, Roger and David Hall. _Dao De Jing “Making This Life Significant”: A Philosophical Translation_.
+* ⎯⎯⎯ and David Hall. _Dao De Jing “Making This Life Significant”: A Philosophical Translation_.
 New York: Ballantine, 2003.

 * Aristotle. _Nicomachean Ethics_.
 Second Edition.
 Translated by Terence Irwin.
 Indianapolis: Hackett, 1999.